ClaudioLutz/JobSearchAI/Documentation/Dashboard.md

     *   View detailed match results on a separate page (`results.html`).
     *   Download job match reports (MD format).
     *   Delete individual or multiple reports (MD and associated JSON) (single via link, bulk via AJAX).
-5.  **Motivation Letter Generation**:
+5.  **Motivation Letter Generation (from Results Page)**:
+    *   **CV Selection**: A dropdown menu on the results page allows the user to select which CV summary to use for letter generation.
+It defaults to the CV used for the report (if found) or the first available CV.
-    *   Generate personalized motivation letters for specific job postings from the results page (background task).
+    *   Generate personalized motivation letters for specific job postings using the selected CV (background task).
     *   View generated letters (renders `motivation_letter.html`).
     *   Download motivation letters in HTML format.
     *   Download motivation letters in Word format (generates DOCX from JSON on-the-fly if needed).
     *   View the raw scraped data used for a specific letter via the "View Scraped Data" option in the Actions dropdown on the results page (renders `scraped_data_view.html`).
-    *   Select multiple job matches on the results page and generate letters for all selected jobs with a single click (AJAX call to `/generate_multiple_letters`).
+    *   Select multiple job matches on the results page and generate letters for all selected jobs using the currently selected CV with a single click (AJAX call to `/generate_multiple_letters`).
+6.  **File Linking & Display (Results Page)**:
+    *   Improved logic reliably links job matches displayed on the results page to their corresponding generated files (`.html`, `.docx`, `_scraped_data.json`, `.json` letter structure).
+    *   Matching is done by comparing Application URLs between the report and scraped data files.
+    *   Filenames for checking existence are constructed using the Job Title found *within* the matched `_scraped_data.json` file.
-6.  **User Feedback and Progress Tracking**:
+7.  **User Feedback and Progress Tracking**:
     *   Visual feedback via Flask `flash` messages and likely JS-driven button states (e.g., spinners).
     *   Background processing for long operations (scraping, matching, letter generation) using `threading`.
     *   Progress tracking via unique operation IDs (`uuid`) stored in server-side dictionaries (`operation_progress`, `operation_status`).